swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 In order to let other packages use a `plugin` target, it must made visible to other packages through a `plugin` product type (just as for other kinds of targets).
 If and when a future version of SwiftPM unifies the concepts of products and targets — which would be desirable for other reasons — then this distinction between plugin targets and plugin products will become unnecessary.

 A package plugin target can be used by other targets in the same package without declaring a corresponding product in the manifest.
+This can be useful for highly specialized build tool plugins that are defined and used in the root package.

 As with the `PackageDescription` API for package manifests, the `PackagePlugin` API availability annotations will be tied to the Swift Tools Version of the package that contains the `plugin` target.
 This will allow the API to evolve over time without affecting older plugins.